event-driven-robotics/importRosbag/README.md

 Timestamps: We are converting timestamps to 64-bit floats.
 This won't work for you if you care about sub-microsecond precision, for any timestamps encoded as unix time.

+Quaternions: Attention!
+We import quaternions in the form w,x,y,z, which is the convention in certain software, like blender; however, in the rosbag, the native
+form is x,y,z,w.

 Example usage:

 ```